ChrisWileyShay/starter-hugo-academic/content/publication/example/index.md

 #   Otherwise, set `slides: ""`.
 slides: example
 ---

 {{% callout note %}}
-Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
-{{% /callout %}}

-{{% callout note %}}
 Create your slides in Markdown - click the _Slides_ button to check out the example.